A Variational Approximations-DIC Rubric for Parameter Estimation and Mixture Model Selection Within a Family Setting: Results

-The \textit{Leptograpsus} crab data set, publicly available in the package {\tt MASS} for {\sf R}, consists of biological measurements on 100 crabs from two different species (orange and blue) with 50 males and 50 females of each species.
+\underline{Crabs data}: The \textit{Leptograpsus} crab data set, publicly available in the package {\tt MASS} \citep{venables2002} for {\sf R}, consists of biological measurements on 100 crabs from two different species (orange and blue) with 50 males and 50 females of each species.
 The biological measurements (in millimeters) include frontal lobe size, rear width, carapace length, carapace width, and body depth.
-Although this data set has been analyzed quite often in the literature, using several different clustering approaches, the correlation among the variables makes it difficult to cluster (Figure \ref{crabplot}).
-Due to this known issue with the data set, we introduced an initial step of processing using principal component analysis.
-Principal component analysis used orthogonal transformation to convert these correlated variables into linearly uncorrelated principal components (Figure \ref{compplot}).
-Finally, the variational Bayes algorithm was run on these uncorrelated principal components with a maximum of $G=6$ components.
+Although this data set has been analyzed quite often in the literature, using several different clustering approaches, the correlation among the variables makes it difficult to cluster (Figure~\ref{crabplot}).
+Due to this known issue with the data set, we introduced an initial step of processing using principal component analysis to convert these correlated variables into principal components (Figure~\ref{crabplot}).
+Finally, the VB-DIC approach was run on these uncorrelated principal components with a maximum of $G=10$ components.\\[-6pt]